magento/devdocs/src/guides/v2.4/coding-standards/contributing.md

 to learn more.
 The coding standards repository has also plenty of examples at `Magento2/Sniffs` directory.

 Sniffs must be also covered by a unit test to ensure its behaviour is correct.
-In a nutshell, this test defines a set of line numbers, each of them with a number of expected errors or warnings that will be compared against the results obtained from executing the sniff against one or several fixtures.
+In a nutshell, this test defines a set of line numbers, each of them with a number of expected errors or warnings, which will be compared with the results obtained from executing the sniff against one or several fixtures.

 The unit test must extend the `AbstractSniffUnitTest` class and its file name must be equal to the sniff's file name,